papadanku/RealityDocs/docs/source/technical/python/reference/bf2.rst

 .. py:class:: bf2.ObjectManager.ObjectManager

    During its initialization the bf2 class instantiates this class as the singleton object ``bf2.objectManager``.
 This object can be used by Python to get access to internal game engine C++ objects.
-A list of the available object types can be found [[Game Engine Object Types|here]], and a list of available object templates can be found [[Game Engine Object Templates|here]].
+A list of the available object types can be found :doc:`here <../../engine/objecttemplates>`.

    You must ``import bf2`` to access the methods and attributes of this object.